Are there any income requirements when applying for a loan as a pensioner?

 Every lender has different requirements, so if you do decide that a loan is a good option for you, it’s worth shopping around for the terms and rates that suit you best.

-Why would I want to apply for a loan during retirement?
+Why might someone think about applying for a loan during retirement?

 Your pension may be generating a lower income than you were used to while working, and because of this, saving up can take longer.